-Rosie’s Cider can be found in the rolling countryside of Llandegla in Denbighshire, and was founded fourteen years ago by Steve Hughes, whose first serious attempt at cider making from his own crab apples blended with other locally sourced apples earned him a gold medal at his very first show, the CAMRA (Campaign for Real Ale) Bottled Cider Competition in Reading back in 2006.
+Rosie’s Cider can be found in the rolling countryside of Llandegla, in Denbighshire. and was founded fourteen years ago by Steve Hughes, whose first serious attempt at cider making, using his own crab apples blended with other locally sourced apples, earned him a gold medal at his very first show, the CAMRA (Campaign for Real Ale) Bottled Cider Competition in Reading back in 2006.

 In the name of further research, I took myself off to the Bluebell Inn, Halkyn, which serves both Dee Ciders and Rosie’s, to conduct a taste test and to chat to the friendly landlord, Gary Jones.
 It was a busy evening, but I managed a quick word with Gary, who took over the running of the pub a couple of years ago and has carried on the tradition of selling only ciders from Wales, which, he tells me, continue to be popular.